 The Magic of Autumn in Patagonia

 Patagonia is the dream of every photographer and in autumn it is painted with the vivid red and yellow colors of the “Nothofagus Pumilio”, a South American native plant.
 A very special time to visit this place.

-With the guidance of the workshop leader, you will be able to discover and photograph the incredible places in Los Glaciares National Park during the best light hours of the day, obtaining breathtaking images.
+With the guidance of the Photo Tour Leader, you will be able to discover and photograph the incredible places in Los Glaciares National Park during the best light hours of the day, obtaining breathtaking images.
 It will be a unique opportunity to improve your technique, from shooting to post-production and live a great travel experience together with other enthusiasts like you.